jakebark/jakebark/README.md

 Security Consultant and pizza enthusiast at Amazon Web Services (AWS).

-My views and personal projects are my own, as our my poor design decisions.
+My views and personal projects are my own, as are my poor design decisions.

 ### aws-samples projects